SurajVishwakarma333/JDBC/README.md

 **4) Create the Statement.**

          Statements are of 3 typyes : Normal Statement , Prepared Statement and Callable Statement.

+         STATEMENT : The Statement interface represents the static SQL statement.
+         PREPARED : The PreparedStatement interface extends the Statement interface.
+It represents a precompiled SQL statement which can be executed multiple times.
+         CALLABLE : The CallableStatement interface provides methods to execute stored procedures.

 **5) Execute the Query.**